-I test the robustness of the long-term results by controlling for observable characteristics that could be confounding factors, and by implementing the Fisher exact test.
+I test the robustness of the long-term results first by controlling for observable characteristics that act as confounding factors, and second by implementing the Fisher exact test.

-In Table A7 Columns 3-8, I show robustness to a variety of origin-country controls, including the pre-crisis characteristics that are correlated with bank failures.
-In Table A9 I report the estimates after including standard gravity covariates, such as shared language, shared land border, and being in the same European empire.
-Additional robustness includes controlling for pre-crisis and contemporary military conflicts (Table A10); exchange rate regimes pre-crisis (Table A10); industry composition of exports pre-crisis (Table A11); financial crises like sovereign debt, domestic debt, stock market crashes both contemporaneous and in 1865 (Table A13 and A14); and ability to issue long-term debt or equity in London (Table A15).63 The static and the time-varying versions of all of these controls do not affect the statistical significance or the qualitative patterns of the results.
+In Table A9 columns 3-8, I show robustness to a variety of origin-country controls, including the pre-crisis characteristics that are correlated with bank failures.
+In Table A11 I report the estimates after including standard gravity covariates, such as shared language, shared land border, and being in the same European empire.
+Additional robustness includes controlling for pre-crisis and contemporary military conflicts (Table A12); exchange rate regimes pre-crisis (Table A12); industry composition of exports pre-crisis (Table A13); excluding the cotton-exporting countries (Table A14); financial crises like sovereign debt, domestic debt, stock market crashes both contemporaneous and in 1865 (Table A15 and A16); and ability to issue long-term debt or equity in London (Table A17).61 The static and the time-varying versions of all of these controls do not affect the statistical significance or the qualitative patterns of the results.
+These controls rule out the possibility that these other events, like military conflicts or sovereign debt crises, were the actual drivers of the persistent collapse in exports market share.